Graphs and complexes of lattices: An application to C* -simplicity

 \begin{proof}[Proof of Proposition~\ref{prop.faithful.isomEn} and \ref{prop.faithdul.isomEn.X}] Assume $\Gamma$ is irreducible.
 By \cite[Corollary~3]{CapraceMonod2019}, $\Gamma$ has finite amenable radical $B$.
-Such a non-trivial element $g\in B$ stabilises a vertex of the Bass-Serre tree $\calt$ (resp. complex $X$).
+Such a non-trivial element $g\in B$ stabilises a vertex of the Bass--Serre tree $\calt$ (resp. complex $X$).
 Now, either $g$ has infinitely many conjugates which contradicts the finiteness of $B$, or $g$ stabilises the whole of $\calt$ (resp. $X$) and so is contained in $\Gamma\cap\Isom(\EE^n)$.

-Suppose we are in the later case, then $B$, by the graph (resp. complex) of lattices description of $\Gamma$, acts faithfully on every vertex stabiliser of $\Gamma$.
-Let $t$ be an infinite order element of $\pi_{\OO(n)}(\Gamma)$ such that the intersection of the complements of the fixed point subspaces of $t$ and $B$ in $\EE^n$ is positive dimensional (and so at least dimension $2$) - such an element exists by the definition of irreducibility.
+Suppose we are in the latter case, then $B$, by the graph (resp. complex) of lattices description of $\Gamma$, acts faithfully on every vertex stabiliser of $\Gamma$.
+Let $\bar t$ be an infinite order element of $\pi_{\OO(n)}(\Gamma)$ such that the intersection of the complements of the fixed point subspaces of $t$ and $B$ in $\EE^n$ is positive dimensional (and so at least dimension $2$) - such an element exists by the definition of irreducibility.
+Let $t$ be a lift of $\bar t$ to $\Isom(\EE^n)$.
 Consider a vertex stabiliser $\Gamma_v$ in the action on $\calt$ (resp. $X$) and let $E^+$ denote a subgroup of $\Gamma_v$ corresponding to a $2$-dimensional subspace fixed by neither $t$ nor $B$.

 \textbf{Claim:} \emph{L:=$\bigcap_{n\in\ZZ}\Gamma_v^{t^n}\cap E^+$ is trivial.}